-Baseball season is upon us again, and with baseball season come ubiquitous Fenway franks, overpriced beer, and plenty of soft serve.
-But that’s not all: Inside the stadium, local brands like Savenor’s, Tasty Burger, and Yankee Lobster Co. make their mark, and outside, there’s a bustling neighborhood packed with old standbys and newer hotspots.
+Baseball season is upon us again, and with baseball season come ubiquitous Fenway franks, overpriced beer, and plenty of soft serve within Fenway Park.
+Outside the stadium, there’s a bustling neighborhood packed with old standbys and newer hotspots.

 From fast-casual Mediterranean to a full-service izakaya, from sports bars to oyster bars, there’s a little something for everyone in Boston’s Fenway neighborhood.
-Read on for recommendations in and outside of the stadium, and check out this page for an archive of all Fenway-related dining news.
+Read on for dining information in and outside of the stadium, and check out this page for an archive of all Fenway-related dining news.

 This guide was originally published in March 2014 and is updated annually; the date of the most recent update appears above.